leportella/v4/content/en/posts/2021-03-25-im-not-the-best.md

 The opening keynote was given by a motivational speaker.
 It was a mix of magic-business-concert talk, so you can imagine how that went 🙄.
 At the time I didn't pay much attention, specially given the level of the other talks happening throughout the event.
 However, 10 years later (omg 🤯) that was the talk that stuck with me, because of one simple phrase:

 > *Don't try to be the best: there will always be someone better than you.
-Be unique so you are truly irreplaceable.i*
+Be unique so you are truly irreplaceable.*

 It was only after I revisited this talk (in my head) and this saying that I was able to handle being surrounded by better people.
 I looked inside me and started to understand what was unique in me.
 Maybe I didn't have this or that deep technical knowledge.
 Maybe I am not the genius that can fix certain kinds of problem at the blink of an eye.
 But I **do** bring something to the table.
 Something that  nobody else will have.
 Specially now that I moved careers and have a different way of seeing the world, that has its huge pros, even if most of the time my previous knowledge my seems unusable.